natematias/governing-human-algorithm-behavior/README.md

 <a href="http://twitter.com/natematias">Dr. J. Nathan Matias</a>
 (<a href="https://twitter.com/natematias">@natematias</a>)
 <meta http-equiv="content-type" content="text/html; charset=UTF-8"> organizes citizen behavioral science for a safer, fairer, more understanding internet.
 A Guatemalan-American, Nathan is an assistant professor in the Cornell University Department of Communication.
+He is also a field member in Information Science.

 Nathan is the founder of the <a href="citizensandtech.org/">Citizens and Technology Lab</a>, a public-interest project at Cornell that supports community-led behavioral science—conducting independent, public-interest audits and evaluations of social technologies.
 CAT Lab achieves this through software systems that coordinate communities to conduct their own A/B tests on social issues.
-Nathan has worked with communities of millions of people to test ideas to <a href="https://civilservant.io/moderation_experiment_r_science_rule_posting.html" style="">prevent online harassment</a>, <a href="vimeo.com/natematias/followbias">broaden gender diversity</a> on social media, <a href="https://civilservant.io/persuading_ais_preserving_liberties_r_worldnews.html">manage human/algorithmic misinformation</a>, and <a href="https://www.theatlantic.com/technology/archive/2017/06/facebook-pride-reaction/531633/">audit algorithms</a>.</p>
+Nathan has worked with communities of millions of people to test ideas to <a href="https://civilservant.io/moderation_experiment_r_science_rule_posting.html" style="">prevent online harassment</a>, <a href="vimeo.com/natematias/followbias">broaden gender diversity</a> on social media, <a href="https://civilservant.io/persuading_ais_preserving_liberties_r_worldnews.html">manage human/algorithmic misinformation</a>, and <a href="https://citizensandtech.org/2021/11/crowdsourced-audit-studies/">audit algorithms</a>.</p>

 ## Schedule